oicleevan/collatz/README.md

 - it ideally would add data to an array/list, and then prints that list to the terminal/window.
 - for sake of portability, a separate function for calculation would be nice (for sake of portability).

+Please include a README describing how to build, run, or generally use the program!
+Thanks!

 **I'm writing it in the languages I know, try yours!**

 Please do your work in a subdirectory with your username, etc. `Java/oicleevan`.
 Feel free to submit a pull request!